 Various baselines can be used to measure the resource allocation decisions made in the Governor's budget request.
-Using the actual amount spent in each line item in SFY 2016, the amount authorized in the original SFY 2016-2017 budget, the adjusted authorized SFY 2017 amount accounting for subsequent changes to appropriations made during the biennium, or the Efficiency Budget or Additional Prioritized Need requests for 2018 may all yield different evaluations of the budget proposal, and no one method is necessarily more correct others.
-For example, the Department of Health and Human Services (DHHS) was authorized to spend \$4.450 billion in the SFY 2016-2017 budget, had an Efficiency Budget request of \$4.897 billion and a total request (including Additional Prioritized Needs) of \$4.985 billion for the SFYs 2018-2019 budget, and appropriated \$4.861 billion in the Governor's proposal.
-Measuring Governor's proposal against these different benchmarks in isolation would yield different conclusions as to the Governor's prioritization of the DHHS budget.
+Using the actual amount spent in each line item in SFY 2016, the amount authorized in the original SFY 2016-2017 budget, the adjusted authorized SFY 2017 amount accounting for subsequent changes to appropriations made during the biennium, or the Efficiency Budget or Additional Prioritized Need requests for SFY may vield 2018 all different evaluations of the budget proposal, and no one method is necessarily more correct than the others.
+For example, the Department of Health and Human Services (DHHS) was authorized to spend \$4.450 billion in the SFY 2016-2017 budget, had an Efficiency Budget request of \$4.897 billion and a total request (including Additional Prioritized Needs) of \$4.985 billion for the SFYs 2018-2019 budget, and appropriated \$4.861 billion in the is Governor's proposal.
+Measuring the Governor's proposal against these different benchmarks in isolation would yield different conclusions as to the Governor's prioritization of the DHHS budget.